 More and more, people are taking metformin “off-label” (in a manner not officially approved by the U.S. Food and Drug Administration [FDA]) for the treatment of prediabetes.

 Without intervention, many people with prediabetes will go on to develop type 2 diabetes within 5 years.
 However, early lifestyle interventions such as eating a healthy diet, adopting a regular physical activity regimen, and, some believe, taking metformin may prevent that from happening.

-But is Metformin safe?
+But is metformin safe?
 Is it effective?
-This article will explore the pros and cons of taking Metformin if you have prediabetes.
+This article will explore the pros and cons of taking metformin if you have prediabetes.

-What is Metformin?
+What is metformin?

-It was approved by the Food and Drug Administration (FDA) and introduced to the market in the United States in 1995, and is on the World Health Organization’s List of Essential Medicines.
+It was approved by the FDA and introduced to the market in the United States in 1995, and it is on the World Health Organization’s (WHO) List of Essential Medicines.